pmmp/PocketMine-MP/README.md

 Because Altay has more features and improvements than PocketMine-MP

+- Map Items (API only)
+- Fishing
+- Best MobAI, More mobs
 - More Items, Blocks
 - More Methods
-- Best MobAI, More mobs
-- Entity Riding
+- Entity Riding (API only)
 - Best FormAPI
 - Best BossBarAPI
 - More Technical Fixes
 - Working fake inventories (Anvil, EnchantmentTable, Beacon)
-- More Tiles (Jukebox, ShulkerBox, NoteBlock, Hopper)
+- More Tiles (Jukebox, ShulkerBox, NoteBlock, Hopper, MobSpawner)
 - Best Command Parameter API ever
 - More Event Handling (Dimension changing, Swimming)
 - More Generators (End, Nether, Void)
-- More Utils
-- More Particles and Sounds
-- More Biomes
 - Villager Trading
 - More Inventory (PlayerOffHandInventory)
-- MobSpawner

 And more...